Coco-Juice/League-Game-Analysis/README.md

   frameborder="0"
 ></iframe>

-The histogram plotted with regards to the `earnedgold` column is very close to being a normal distribution, which is good for future analysis, but my main focus is for gold earned after 10 minutes, so I also examined the distribution of the `goldat10` column.
+The histogram plotted with regards to the `earnedgold` column is very close to being a normal distribution, which will make future analysis and testing easier, but my main focus is for gold earned after 10 minutes, so I also examined the distribution of the `goldat10` column.

 <iframe
   src="assets/goldat10-hist.html"